The following are some best practices for creating a report in Looker Studio:

 It could be tempting to add all of your charts and other components onto one page.

-However, spreading out your report across multiple pages helps in minimizing the complexity of any given page.
+However, spreading out your report across multiple pages helps in minimising the complexity of any given page.
 It makes your report much easier to consume.

-Adding a date range control to your reports gives the report viewers more accessibility as they can select the date range for which they wanted to view the performance.
+Adding a date range control to your reports gives the report viewers more accessibility, as they can select the date range for which they want to view the performance.

-You can add date range control to your report by following the steps below.
+You can add a date range control to your report by following the steps below.

 Step-1: In the Looker Studio report toolbar, click on ‘Add control’.

-Step-2: Select the date range control and place on the reporting canvass.
+Step-2: Select the date range control and place it on the reporting canvas.

 My best selling books on Digital Analytics and Conversion Optimization